Canada Housing Infrastructure Fund

 When is the deadline for projects to be completed?

-Under the direct delivery stream, projects must be substantially completed by September 2031, while under the provincial and territorial agreement stream, projects must be substantially completed by September 2033.
+Under the Direct Delivery stream, projects must be substantially completed by September 2031, while under the PT Agreement stream, projects must be substantially completed by September 2033.
 “Substantially completed” means that the project infrastructure can be used for its intended purpose (i.e., as described in the contribution agreement between the Government of Canada and the funding recipient).

 Housing conditions